 Owned by the Cowper family from the late 17th century to the early 20th century, the Panshanger Estate was shaped around the Mimram Valley following advice from Humphry Repton and Lancelot 'Capability' Brown.
 Panshanger Park is registered as a Grade: II* park and garden by Historic England.

 More recently since the 1980s, the park has been owned by Tarmac and parts have been quarried for sand and gravel.
 Much of the site has now been restored to arable farming and a range of valuable wildlife habitats including a new section of chalk river and a number of lakes.
-The park opened to the public on 31 March 2014 and comprises a country park and nature reserve.
+The park opened to the public in 2014 and comprises a country park and nature reserve.
 More of the site will be opened up in a series of carefully managed phases as the remaining extraction processes on site come to an end.